MelvinNunes/VM_Travel-Assistant/README.md

 # Coding Challenge: Travel Assistant Web-App

+Welcome to the Travel Assistant repository.
+This repository is structured as a monorepo, meaning it contains multiple projects within a single repository.
+This approach allows us to manage and maintain all related projects in one place, ensuring consistency and simplifying dependency management.

 - Objective

 Develop a comprehensive travel assistant web application that allows users to search for a destination